jg-2122/Project/README.md

 4) Have an end product that can be neatly visualized

 ### Challenges
-Ran into some issues with creating a Python function that can scroll down to the bottom of a query page in Google Maps.
+Ran into some issues with creating the Python function that can scroll down to the bottom of a query page in Google Maps.
 Workaround required a slight manual element

 ### Documents and Deliverables
 1. Web scraping jupyter notebook